 Black-throated monitors eat many rodents and birds in captivity.
-Mice, rats and other rodents along with young chickens are generally good options for a black-throated lizard's meals.
+Mice, rats and other rodents along with young chickens are generally good options for meals.
 Captive-bred monitors are more likely to eat pre-killed prey while wild-caught monitors may only eat live prey.

 There's some debate as to whether these lizards need to stalk or hunt before eating, but if they've been raised in captivity it's likely this primal instinct may be suppressed.

 Insects, such as crickets, mealworms, and cockroaches can be fed to monitors in addition to their regular meals of rodents and birds.
 Most monitor owners end up buying pre-killed, frozen mice in bulk online and thaw them as needed to feed.
 If you do feed insects, dust them with a calcium powder first, and make sure the insect is gut-loaded.

 Feed your monitor a few times a week and adjust the meal schedule if it becomes too thin or overweight.
 Weigh your monitor monthly so that you can adjust feedings as needed.

 Like other monitors, black throats require UVB rays and heat support.
 Reptile heat lights and special UVB emitting bulbs can be used to provide your pet with appropriate temperatures and a day/night cycle with the invisible rays that the sun emits.

 Since these lizards hail from Africa, they like hot temperatures.
 They should get a basking area that reaches into the upper 90-degree range during the day and stays above 75 degrees at night.

-If you've decided to house your black-throated monitor outside year round and gets natural sunlight, the artificial UVB lighting is not necessary.
+If you've decided to house your black-throated monitor outside year-round and it gets natural sunlight, the artificial UVB lighting is not necessary.